-How Much are Dementia Care Home Fees?
+How Much are Dementia Care Home Fees in 2023?

 Care home fees for dementia care homes in the UK vary from around £1000 to more than £3000 per week.
 Care homes fees for dementia care in the UK have been increasing year on year by at least 5%.
 This is 0.5% higher than the average care home fee which has also increased by 5% per annum over a 3-year period so there seems to be a trend showing that care home fees are increasing at faster rate than general living costs.